Hawaiian coot

-The 'ʻAlae keʻokeʻo (Fulica alai), also known as the Hawaiian coot in English, is a bird in the rail family, Rallidae, that is endemic to Hawaiʻi.
+The ʻAlae keʻokeʻo (Fulica alai), also known as the Hawaiian coot in English, is a bird in the rail family, Rallidae, that is endemic to Hawaii.
 In Hawaiian, ʻalae is a noun and means mud hen.
-Kea or its synonym keo is an adjective for white.
+Keʻo is an adjective for clear or white.
 It is similar to the American coot at 33–40.6 cm in length and weighing around 700 g.
 It has black plumage and a prominent white frontal shield.
 Its natural habitats are freshwater lakes, freshwater marshes, coastal saline lagoons, and water storage areas.
 The bird was federally listed in October 1970 as an endangered species and is considered both endemic and endangered by the state of Hawaiʻi.
 It is threatened by habitat loss and introduced predators such as the small Asian mongoose.
 The Makalawena Marsh on the Big Island of Hawaiʻi has been listed as a National Natural Landmark to preserve one of its last nesting areas.

 Endangered Species Listing

 The ʻAlae keʻokeʻo was federally listed in October 1970 as an endangered species and is considered both endemic and endangered by the state of Hawaiʻi.
-The United States Fish and Wildlife Service's 5-year review, conducted in 2010, found that none of the four criteria established for delisting or downlisting of the species had been meet.
+The United States Fish and Wildlife Service's 5-year review, conducted in 2010, found that none of the four criteria established for delisting or downlisting of the species had been met.
 The delisting/downlisting criteria include protection and management of core and supporting wetlands, a population size greater than 2000 birds for five consecutive years, and multiple self-sustaining populations throughout the Hawaiian Islands.